Eclipse001/SingleAudioFileClassification/README.md

 - pyAudioAnalysis : https://github.com/tyiannak/pyAudioAnalysis
 - ffmpeg

-- Python 3.6 for Conv1d model.
+- Python 3.6 and keras for Conv1d model.

 Use pip to install dependencies of pyAudioAnalysis: